aaryagoriya/CSS/README.md

 CSS

-Welcome to CSS, a comprehensive repository showcasing CSS fundamentals, advanced techniques, and real-world examples.
-This repository is designed as a learning resource for beginner and intermediate developers to explore how various CSS properties work, supported by clear, visual demonstrations.
+Welcome to CSS, a comprehensive repository showcasing both fundamental and advanced CSS techniques, along with real-world examples.
+This resource is designed for beginner and intermediate developers to explore how different CSS properties work, with clear visual demonstrations.
 Repository Structure
 css-mastery-playground/
 │